Red Bull Racing: 2023 season

 Max Verstappen at the 2023 Austrian Grand Prix.
 Verstappen and Red Bull set numerous Formula One constructors' records in 2023.

 Red Bull Racing retained their 2022 line-up, defending World Champion Max Verstappen and teammate Sergio Pérez, for the 2023 season.
-To reflect the re-strengthened deal agreed upon in 2022, Honda returned to being the named supplier of engines and it's branding was added back to the cars and team kit.
+To reflect the re-strengthened deal agreed upon in 2022, Honda returned to being the named supplier of engines and its branding was added back to the cars and team kit.

-Immediately, the RB19 was on the pace, outpacing all the other teams during pre-season testing.
+Immediately, the RB19 was impressive, outpacing all the other teams during pre-season testing.
 This pace was confirmed at the first race in Bahrain when Verstappen, who took a comfortable pole position and race victory – the first of many throughout 2023.
 His teammate Pérez would himself win two races during the season, taking victory at the Saudi Arabian and Azerbaijan Grands Prix.
-The only race Red Bull did not win throughout the 2023 season was in Singapore, where Verstappen and Pérez finished fifth and eighth respectively; Verstappen's former Toro Rosso teammate Carlos Sainz Jr. would take the victory at Marina Bay.
+The only race Red Bull did not win throughout the 2023 season was in Singapore, where Verstappen and Pérez finished fifth and eighth respectively; Verstappen's former Toro Rosso teammate Carlos Sainz Jr. would take the victory at Marina Bay, driving for Ferrari.

 Red Bull remained consistent throughout the season, going on to secure the Constructors' Championship after Max Verstappen's triumph at the Japanese Grand Prix.
 He would then secure the Drivers' Championship at the following Qatar Grand Prix sprint event, with his victory at the Abu Dhabi Grand Prix marking the culmination of one of Red Bull's most successful seasons in Formula One to date.
 Following the success of the previous year's RB18, the RB19, also designed by Adrian Newey, was noted as being one of the most dominant cars in Formula One history.
 The RB19 won 21 out of the 22 races in the season, with a 95.45% win rate, outperforming the McLaren MP4/4, another Honda-powered car with a high win rate.
 The MP4/4 had won 15 out of 16 races in the season with a 93.8% win rate; the only race it did not win is the 1988 Italian Grand Prix – which, like the 2023 Singapore Grand Prix, was won by Ferrari.

-Winning the 2023 Hungarian Grand Prix, the twelfth consecutive race Red Bull had won, set the record for most consecutive wins by a constructor, beating the record of eleven which had been held by McLaren since the 1988 Belgian Grand Prix.
+The 2023 Hungarian Grand Prix, the twelfth consecutive race win for Red Bull, set the record for most consecutive wins by a constructor, beating the record of eleven which had been held by McLaren since the 1988 Belgian Grand Prix.
 The streak was subsequently extended to fifteen, with wins at the Belgian, Dutch, and Italian Grands Prix.
 In addition, Verstappen became the first driver to surpass 1,000 laps led in a single season, and became the only driver to complete every racing lap in the 2023 season.